Instagram Shadowban – 10 tips to avoid and recover

 In some cases, using one of these banned hashtags could make the post become undiscoverable, as in being ‘Shadowbanned’.
 Sometimes leaving these tags in older posts could also cause issues, and removing these from older posts could also help.

-Look through your hashtags and make sure that none of them are “banned”.
-To do this, simply search for the hashtag on Instagram and if only the top posts section appears and nothing else, that hashtag could be banned ones.
+Look through your hashtags and make sure that none of them is “banned”.
+To do this, simply search for the hashtag on Instagram.
+And if only the top posts section appears and nothing else, that hashtag could be banned ones.
 Sometimes Instagram will even leave a short message on a hashtag page explaining that posts have been hidden for not meeting the community guidelines like below image.

 Recently there have been over 60,000 such banned hashtags, few of such banned hashtags are:

 #dogsofinstagram #boho #costumes #tanlines #humpday #tgif #brain #saltwater #petitie #curvy #singlelife #thebaligroom #elevator #astreetphoto #books #meme #newyears #todayimwearing #snapchat #skype #sallyhansen #shesquats #pushups #easter #curvy #kindredparents #dedicationstudio #hairychest #ineedhelplol